Pros

 Next, just switch the toggle to “ON.”
 Again, a pop-up will appear to confirm your decision and let you know when your coverage starts.

-Hugo is so young that it’s relatively unrated by the traditional watchdogs of the insurance market, such as Better Business Bureau and J.D.
+Hugo is so young that it’s relatively unrated by the traditional insurance market watchdogs, such as the Better Business Bureau and J.D.
 Power.
-However, Hugo has a large number of customer reviews online, and many of them are positive.
+That said, Hugo has a large number of customer reviews online, and many of them are positive.
 This is especially true when it comes to purchasing and self-managing policies.

 Customers also clearly enjoy the flexible payment terms.